ck-khan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * Mean: Mean value
 * Std: Standard deviation
-* MeanFreq: Weighted average of the frequency components to obtain a mean frequency

 Note: Features are normalized and bounded within [-1,1] prior to its average calculated for each combination of subject, activity and variable resulting in the values found in tidy_data.txt.